COM 200 – Participation – 1 hour

 Professional digital photography with an emphasis on creating solutions for portrait, industrial, advertising, and commercial illustration using advanced digital image techniques.
 Survey of business practices in professional photography, including ethical, legal, and copyright issues.

 Students should have their own 35mm manually adjustable digital camera.
-PR: COM 300 and 301.
+Laboratory course.
+Materials fee.
+PR: COM 270.

 COM 312 -- Contemporary Persuasion 3-0-3